k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 The following functions or other tables can be attached to the Reference table:

 - [Enrichment Functions](/articles/10_enrichment_function/01_enrichment_function_overview.md) - performs data manipulations on the table's content.
-- Other Reference Tables, on which the current Reference table is depending (e.g. it needs data from these tables).
+- Other Reference Tables, on which the current Reference table depends (e.g. it needs data from these tables).
 - Index Post Sync - determines if an index should be created on a Reference table after data is synced.
 This capability is relevant for huge reference databases (more than 200M records) and can accelerate the overall data sync time.
 Added in release 6.5.1.

 </studio>